 Option 2: Stay in the building and take cover under a door frame.
 Once again I won’t be able to see when and where they are coming from.
 I’d be a sitting duck.

 Option 3: I go outside into the middle of the field and take my chances ducking and diving out of the way as they drop.
 At least this way I’ll be able to see what’s coming.

 I’d rather take what’s going to kill me head on rather than hiding from it and crossing my fingers.
 Decision made.
 Time for some dodge ball!
 Winner gets to keep his life and save his damsel in distress.
 I quickly take one more look at the uninvited guests from above before I take to the playing fields.
 They’re looking angrier and closer than ever.
 Adrenaline starts to kick in, no time to warm up.
 I hope all that football practice in my younger days is going to pay off.

 Without anymore delay I run confidently towards the classroom door.
 Clenching my fists and gritting my teeth, I try to release some of the nervous tension I’ve built up.
 Suddenly a familiar face appears at the door.
-Long wavy jet black hair.
-Big brown eyes you could easily get lost in.
-Skin as white as snow and full red lips to die for.
+Long wavy jet black hair, big brown eyes, skin as white as snow and full red lips most woman would kill for.
 Jasmine Penny, art teacher and local carnival psychic.
 She’s a sight for sore eyes in what’s possibly my final moments on earth in one piece.
 As I sail through the doorway I gently grasp her elbow.
 “Jasmine, we’ve got to get out of here.
 There’s a meteor shower about to hit this place and tear it apart!”
 I say urgently, looking her straight in the eyes.

 “No Steve!
 You have to listen to me if you want to survive this!”
 She replies, her eyes sincere and truthful.